Lake Almanor Fishing Report

 It’s a fairly large area that has very little change in depth and is covered in vegetation.
 Sometimes this vegetation can grow to the surface creating a floating mat or canopy.

-For the best results, troll 1.5 mph and stager your lures at a depth of subsurface, 5, and 10 in this area.
+For the best results, troll 1.5 mph and stager your lures at a depth of subsurface, 5, and 10 feet deep in this area.

 A fish attractor (ie: flasher or dodger), trolling spoons, inline spinners, Rapala minnows, Kwik Fish for the trout are aggressively feeding and will attack a fast moving lure, and great for trolling.